Feyerabend/ABC80/README.md

 It was bought by the school for classroom education in circa early 1979.
 Thus must have been one of the earliest schools in Sweden to have computers.

-Read an [anecdote](ATALE.md) from about 1981 giving some personal context.
+Read an [anecdote](ATALE.md) from about 1981 giving some personal context to the experience of ABC80.

 ![liftarn, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>,
  via Wikimedia Commons](assets/images/478px-ABC80.jpg)